Wheel and Axle

 The radius of the wheel.

-Value Drives in positive direction means that the rotation of the axis in the globally assigned positive direction is converted into translational motion in the positive direction.
-Value Drives in negative direction means that the rotation of the axis in the globally assigned positive direction is converted into translational motion in the negative direction.
+Meaning Drives in positive direction This means that the rotation of the axis in the globally assigned positive direction is converted into translational motion in the positive direction.
+Meaning Drives in negative direction This means that the rotation of the axis in the globally assigned positive direction is converted into translational motion in the negative direction.